AugustinCablant/AugustinCablant/README.md

   Master student at Ensae Paris (National School of Statistics and Economic Administration) in statistics and machine learning.
   <br>
   <br>
-  I am strongly interested in statistics, Machine Learning, Data Science and Sports science.
+  I am strongly interested in statistics, Machine Learning, Mathematics and Data Science.
 I plan to continue my studies and then my          professional career in these fields.
   <br>
   <br>